OleksandrVorushylo/comet-marquee/README.md

 - Event listeners and observers are automatically cleaned up when instances are destroyed
 - All instances are tracked globally for synchronization features
 - Works on both desktop (mouse events) and touch devices (touch events)
+- Comprehensive event system allows deep integration with your application logic